saurav193/capstone_BIBA/doc/internal_report.md

 | [`/src/training_gradient_boost_01.ipynb`](https://github.com/Z2hMedia/capstone_machine_learning/blob/master/src/training_gradient_boost_01.ipynb) | `GradientBoostingRegressor` |
 |                     [`/src/training_LGBM_01.ipynb`](https://github.com/Z2hMedia/capstone_machine_learning/blob/master/src/training_LGBM_01.ipynb) |  `Ridge`, `LGBMRegressor`   |

-Out of curiousity, we also tried fitting models to data in which the playgrounds with historic session counts greater than 70000 were removed.
+Out of curiosity, we also tried fitting models to data in which the playgrounds with historic session counts greater than 70000 were removed.
 This dramatically improved the fit of the model, decreasing the error in both the training and validation set.